Faieee/final_project/README.md

 ## Modeling and Forecasting Income Above or Below $50K in the United States in 1994

+### Technologies & Languages used in Data Cleaning & Analysis
+Our analysis and visualizations were completed using Python libraries and VBA.
+We formed a connection string with SQLAlchemy and created a schema in PostgreSQL for our next steps in data analysis process.

 ### Data Source
 - Originally cleaned and donated by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics) on May 1996, the dataset can be found on UCI Machine Learning Repository: **https://archive.ics.uci.edu/ml/datasets/census+income**